What’s In Scott Bourne’s Camera Bag?

 At $19 it should be in every photographer’s gear bag.

-While not absolutely necessary, the Olympus HLD-9 Power Battery Grip certainly is helpful in several ways for those shooting with the Olympus OM-D E-M1 MK II camera body.
+While not absolutely necessary, the Olympus HLD-9 Power Battery Grip certainly is helpful in several ways for those still shooting with the Olympus OM-D E-M1 MK II camera body.
 It makes shooting verticals (handheld) mach more comfortable.
 It adds bulk to the camera which is a good thing for some of us who have bigger hands.
 And it stores a second battery.
 I keep one body with the battery grip in my bag and one without.

 I believe patience is the number one tool in any bird photographer’s kit.
 To that end, I often find myself simply waiting on a bird to come to my preferred background.
 Because it’s less wear and tear on my old body, I prefer to sit while I wait.
 The very portable, lightweight, but sturdy Mini Max Portable & Collapsible Stool is the perfect field stool.
 I simply never leave home without mine.
 (I used to use the Walkstool Comfort but I believe that the Mini Max is superior because it is easier to sit on when on an uneven surface, less expensive and more comfortable.)

 I hate dust on my sensor and thankfully, the Olympus camera I use simply doesn’t have a problem in that regard.
 But in case there is a problem, I use the Promaster Lens Kit.
 It is effective and affordable and can also be used to clear any exterior dust and debris from any and all of your camera gear.

 The Olympus RM-CB2 Release Cable is a great help when you are shooting for long periods on a tripod.
 Instead of getting sore arms, shoulders and a sore neck by keeping your face planed to the viewfinder for hours at a time, you can just sit back and watch the LCD, firing when you see movement from the birds.